Utah Deaf History and Culture

 A new Main Building of the Utah Schools for the Deaf and the Blind, Ogden, Utah

-1956: In the Salt Lake area of Utah, parents of Deaf children collaborated with the Stewart Training School, a training school for teachers based at the University of Utah, to establish a local oral day school, as seen in the picture below.
+1956: In the Salt Lake area of Utah, parents of Deaf children worked with the Stewart Training School, a teacher training school at the University of Utah, to establish a local oral day school, as seen in the picture below.
 The Stewart Training School opened its doors in the fall of 1956 to provide an oral classroom for Deaf students.

-In Utah, mainstreaming became a popular concept that led to expanding outreach programs.
+In Utah, the concept of mainstreaming became a popular approach, leading to the expansion of outreach programs.
 One of the parents, Paul Williams Hodson, had a son named Jonathon, who was five years old at the time.
 Jonathon remembers that his teacher at the school was Miss Hunt, who later went on to teach at Riley Elementary School (Jonathon Hodson, personal communication, January 31, 2022).
 The Stewart Training School, a research facility, provided early education to Deaf children using speech and listening skills instead of sign language.
 This method, known as aural/oral training or oral Deaf education, aimed to improve the children's speaking and listening skills (The Utah Eagle, October & November 1960).
+This approach was controversial, as many in the Utah Deaf community advocated for the use of sign language as a primary means of communication.
+Despite differing opinions, institutions like the Stewart Training School had a significant impact on the education of Deaf children during that era, shaping the landscape of oral and mainstreaming Deaf education for generations to come.

 Picture